luizferrete/HPSpells.API/README.md

 ## Project Architecture Overview

 This solution implements a **Clean Architecture** approach with a focus on separation of concerns.
 Each layer is independent and easy to modify, with a structure that supports scalability for future growth and changes.
+This project is responsible for upserting the data sent by the worker to the database, and also to get the data to show in the VueJS front end.